Seagate/propeller/doc/lvm_propeller_test.md

 The section is about adding trace debug messages within the unit test methods themselves.

-Using print() does not appear to work with this unit test setup.
-The location of the print() output could not be found.
+Option #1: print()
+This option is only available if the pytest `-s` option is added when running the test.
+Caution should be used when tracing using print() as its' output can interfere with the regular pytest output, making the output difficult to read.

+Option #2: import logging
-So, alternatively, the python logging module was used.
+Another option is to use the python logging module.

-At the top of the module, create the logger object.
+At the top of the unit test module, create the logger object.
 ```
   from logging import Logger
   _logger = Logger.getLogger(__name__)